 - 6.1 All children have access to an appropriate curriculum, differentiated to meet their needs.
 They are encouraged to express and discuss their ideas, thoughts and feelings through a variety of activities and have access to a range of cultural opportunities which promote the fundamental British values of tolerance, respect and empathy for others. - 6.2 This enables them to develop the necessary skills to build self-esteem, respect others, support those in need, resolve conflict without resorting to violence, questions and challenge and to make informed choices in later life. - 6.3 Relationships Education, Relationships and Sex Education (RSE) and Personal Social and Health Education (PSHE) lessons will provide opportunities for children and young people to discuss and debate a range of subjects including lifestyles, family patterns, religious beliefs and practices and human rights issues. - 6.4 We take account of the latest advice and guidance provided to help address specific vulnerabilities and forms of grooming and exploitation e.g. Domestic Abuse, Child Sexual Exploitation, Peer on Peer/Child on Child Abuse, Radicalisation, 'Honour-based' Abuse, including Forced Marriage, Female Genital Mutilation & breast ironing, Modern Slavery and County Lines. - 6.5 All children know that there are adults in our school/setting/college whom they can approach in confidence if they are in difficulty or feeling worried and that their concerns will be taken seriously and treated with respect.
 Each classroom displays signposting information on a safeguarding class board.
-All pupils know who the pupil well-being lead is within their school/department, and know through form time that they can speak to any adult within the school if they are feeling worried.

-- 6.6 Children are encouraged to contribute to the development of policies.
-Through each schools school council pupils are encouraged to do this, including making child friendly versions. - 6.7 Children are taught about safeguarding including online safety and for some children, this will take a more personalised or contextualised approach, such as more vulnerable children, victims of abuse and some SEND children.
-(KCSiE Part 2)
+All pupils know who the pupil well-being lead is within their school/department, and know through form time that they can speak to any adult within the school if they are feeling worried. - 6.6 Children are encouraged to contribute to the development of policies.
+Through each schools school council pupils are encouraged to do this, including making child friendly versions. - 6.3 Children are taught about safeguarding including online safety and for some children, this will take a more personalised or contextualised approach, such as more vulnerable children, victims of abuse and some SEND children. - 6.7 We have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life.